Hariss Harun: Return to Johor Darul Ta'zim

-Hariss returned to Johor in 2018 after his loan contract at Home United ended.
-He made his return on 3 February against Kedah FA in the 2018 Piala Sumbangsih, in which Johor won their 3rd Piala Sumbangsih.
-He scored his first goal of the season in a 2–1 victory against Perak FA, which also sealed Johor's 5th consecutive league title.
-On 30 April 2021, Hariss scored the equalizer for his side in a 1–1 draw against Kuala Lumpur FC.
-JDT and Hariss have mutually terminated the contract on 10 May 2021 in respect of Hariss' decision to return to Singapore due to family matters as the COVID-19 pandemic has made it impossible to travel back home on a more regular basis.
+On 5 March 2021, Hariss win his sixth Piala Sumbangish which seems to be his last trophy with JDT.
+On 30 April 2021, Hariss scored the equalizer for his side in a 1–1 draw against Kuala Lumpur City.
+After 10 appearance throughout the season, JDT and Hariss have mutually terminated the contract on 10 May 2021 in respect of Hariss' decision to return to Singapore due to family matters as the COVID-19 pandemic has made it impossible to travel back home on a more regular basis.